Customer Responsibility: Initiatives

 Initiatives for Better Access to Medical Care

-As a company engaged in the healthcare sector, MC is involved in the following initiatives with its Group companies to help provide people in Japan and around the world with better access to healthcare.
+As a company engaged in the healthcare sector, MC works with its Group companies on the following initiatives to help provide people in Japan and around the world with better access to healthcare.

-Stabilizing Medical Care in Japan and Raising the Elderly’s Quality of Life
+Stabilizing Medical Care in Japan and Improving the Quality of Life for the Elderly

 Access to Medical Care in Local Communities

-As a convenience store closely connected to consumers, Lawson, Inc., an MC affiliate comapny, is focusing on the sale of pharmaceutical products in order to provide convenience to customers in an aging society and to curb national healthcare costs.
-In regard to pharmacy services provided under health insurance, since 2003 we have been working on the development of stores with drug dispensing pharmacies on the premises with the aim of creating community pharmacies.
-In addition, from the perspective of promoting self-medication, we have been fostering alliances with drug dispensing pharmacies and drugstore chains throughout Japan, and handling over-the-counter medicine (non-prescription drugs) in our stores.
-In addition, as a Lawson exclusive initiative based on “community,” some of our stores offer onsite health checkups and machikado (street corner) community health consultations.
-In cooperation with local governments, health checkupscheck-ups and consultations, which were previously conducted at government offices and community centers, are now available at convenience stores, a more familiar and accessible location for residents.
+As a convenience store closely connected to consumers, Lawson, Inc., an MC affiliate, focuses on the sale of pharmaceutical products to provide convenience in an aging society and help curb national healthcare costs.
+Since 2003, Lawson has been developing stores with drug dispensing pharmacies on-site to create community pharmacies.
+From the perspective of promoting self-medication, Lawson has fostered alliances with dispensing pharmacies and drugstore chains throughout Japan and offers over-the-counter medicines (non-prescription drugs) in its stores.
+Additionally, as part of a community-based initiative, some Lawson stores offer on-site health checkups and machikado (street corner) health consultations.
+In cooperation with local governments, health checkups and consultations, previously conducted at government offices and community centers, are now available at convenience stores, making them more familiar and accessible to residents.

 Participation in External Initiatives

-Cermaq, an MC subsidiary, engages in external sustainability initiatives in line with its strategy, which emphasizes partnerships to find solutions for salmon and seafood sector inline related to the UN Sustainable Development Goals (SDGs).
-In particular, three goals have been identified as high priority for Cermaq, including Goal 2: Zero Hunger, Goal 13: Climate Action, and Goal 14: Life Below Water.
-Cermaq engages in industry and multi-stakeholder initiatives to find solutions, on different levels.
+Cermaq, an MC subsidiary, engages in external sustainability initiatives aligned with its strategy, which emphasizes partnerships to address challenges in the salmon and seafood sector in line with the UN Sustainable Development Goals (SDGs).
+Cermaq has identified three high-priority goals: Goal 2: Zero Hunger, Goal 13: Climate Action, and Goal 14: Life Below Water.
+The company participates in industry and multi-stakeholder initiatives at various levels to find solutions.

 Examples of initiatives include: